jordanorelli/procmon/README.md

     go reportChanges()
 ```

-the `reportChanges` function simply reads values off of a channel and prints
+The `reportChanges` function simply reads values off of a channel and prints
 them:

 ```go